murchandamus/bips/bip-update-process.md

 ## Motivation

-BIP 2 is over eight years old and was written when different concerns were pressing to the bitcoin community.
+BIP 2 is over eight years old and was written when different concerns were pressing to the bitcoin[^capitalization] community.
 The BIP 2 process seems to have been fashioned to facilitate the design and activation of protocol changes.
 In the past years, BIPs more often describe interoperable features beyond the base protocol.
 We have had multiple debates about the role of BIP Editors, and some aspects of the process specified by BIP 2 that did not seem to achieve the intended goal.
 This